 Healthcare insurance, unfortunately, does not cover ketamine infusion therapy at the present time.
 We hope that will change someday as they realize the tremendous benefit and overall cost savings of this remarkable treatment.

 The ‘standard protocol’ ketamine infusion studied by Yale and the NIMH is 6 infusions given every other day.
-Depending on the condition being treated, however, 3 infusions might be all that is needed for optimum effect.
-The average infusion is $400-600 which includes the cost of the initial screening and evaluation.
+The initial series of 6 treatments is $2700 if paid in full before the first treatment (a significant savings when compared to many other clinics).
+If you choose to pay as you go, the cost is $500 per treatment.
 We offer many financing opportunities for your convenience.
 See the financing FAQs for more information.

-You can expect to be at the AKS clinic for approximately 2 to 3 hours.
+You can expect to be at the AKS clinic for approximately 1 to 2 hours.
 The length of the infusion will depend on your diagnosis and protocol, but most infusions will be 40 minutes to one hour.
 After the infusion you will stay for another 30 minutes to recover.

 You do not need a referral, but ideally we would work closely with your doctor or mental health provider.
 We will, however, request to review your medical records to see if ketamine infusion therapy is right for you.
 We will also need to obtain a brief depression and/or chronic pain assessment before initiating therapy.